The SHAW lab has several research streams currently being run, these include:

-Loneliness in Older Adults: The main aim of this project is to understand how older adults experience loneliness and how they can use information and advice they receive in different ways to help with their social interactions.
+Loneliness in Older Adults: The main aim of this project is to understand how older adults experience loneliness and how interventions might be developed to prevent and treatment loneliness in older age.

 Loneliness across Clinical Populations: These projects use an established intervention tool to reduce the effect of loneliness across young people with mental illness.
 There is a specific focus on young people with psychosis, major depressive disorder, and social anxiety disorder.